-- As of January 2018, there are 138 U.S.-based colleges and schools of pharmacy with accredited (full or candidate status) professional degree programs and 4 schools with precandidate status.
+- As of December 2022, there are 142 U.S.-based colleges and schools of pharmacy with accredited (full or candidate status) professional degree programs.
 The Accreditation Council for Pharmacy Education (ACPE) accredits programs.

-- Seventy-three (73) colleges and schools of pharmacy are in private institutions and sixty-nine (69) are in publicly supported universities.
+- Of the AACP member colleges and schools of pharmacy, seventy-two (72) colleges and schools are in private institutions and seventy (70) are in publicly supported universities.

-- For fiscal year 2015-16, national mean reported pharmacy school expenditures were $19.3 million and median expenditures were $13.0 million.
+- For fiscal year 2021–22, national mean reported pharmacy school expenditures were approximately $17.6 million and median expenditures were approximately $11.1 million.

-- First professional degree enrollment ranged from 31 to 1,942 students per college or school in fall 2016.
+- First professional degree enrollments ranged from 15 to 1,234 students per college or school in fall 2022.

-- The number of students already holding a B.S. in pharmacy and enrolled in Pharm.D. programs was 840 in fall 2016.
+- The number of students already holding a professional B.S. in pharmacy and enrolled in Pharm.D. programs was 571 in fall 2022.

-- First professional student pharmacist enrollments remained flat compared to fall 2015.
+- First professional student pharmacist enrollments (in all professional years) were down 16.3 percent compared to fall 2021.

 Sources: AACP's institutional, faculty and student databases track on an annual basis the status of pharmacy's academic enterprise.
 Data in "Academic Pharmacy's Vital Statistics" are reflective of the Association's Profile of Pharmacy Faculty and Profile of Pharmacy Students.